dortania/OpenCore-Post-Install/universal/memory.md

 | Fixed System Profiler | Fixed About This Mac |
 | :--- | :--- |
 | ![](../images/post-install/memory-md/memory-fixed-system-profiler.png) | ![](../images/post-install/memory-md/memory-fixed-aboutthismac.png) |

+---

+On the [next page](memory-gathering-data.md) we will discover how to use dmidecode to find the values to use in the config.plist file...